microsoft/live-share/docs/collab-vs.md

 # Visual Studio Enabled Features

-This document provides information on capabilities enabled by the Visual Studio Visual Studio Real-Time Collaboration extension.
+This document provides information on capabilities enabled by the Visual Studio Visual Studio Live Share extension.
 See [getting started](getting-started.md) for information on sharing and joining collaboration sessions in VS and other tools.

 **Table of Contents**
 - [Recap: Owners and participants](#recap-owners-and-participants)